WhyIsEvery4thYearAlwaysBad/mahstuff/Nav Mesh Dev guide/TF2 Nav Mesh Guide.md

 ### Size
 In Team Fortress 2, each nav area takes up at least 108 bytes.
 108 bytes is a small amount of storage space, compared to the soon-to-be-common TB drives of today.
 Still it is a good idea to try to simplify nav areas to save on storage space, but the form and function should be prioritized.

-**It is bad to oversimplify nav areas** as TF2 uses nav areas to determine where Demoman TFBots place sticky traps and areas that are visible to sentries.
+**It is bad to *over*simplify nav areas** as all Source-Engine Games that use NAV Vesrion 16, not just TF2, uses nav areas to determine where Demoman TFBots place sticky traps and areas that are visible to sentries.
 So nav areas should not be combined too much, so that the game can accurately determine what areas are visible to sentries.

 ### Encounter Paths